Twist (dance): Twist

 The craze was even referenced by the United States Federal Open Market Committee (FOMC) when actions in 1961 were dubbed "Operation Twist".
 In 2011 the FOMC revived Operation Twist.

-By the mid-1960s the dance reached Soviet Union and was popularized in a 1967 movie called Kidnapping, Caucasian Style.
-The dance moves were described — and visualized — in the same manner as Chubby Checker described them, by putting out cigarettes with the balls of the feet.
+By the mid-1960s the dance reached the Soviet Union and was popularized in a 1967 movie called Kidnapping, Caucasian Style.
+The dance moves were described – and visualized – in the same manner as Chubby Checker described them, by putting out cigarettes with the balls of the feet.

 The dance would come to be seen as emblematic of the early 1960s in later years, with popular songs, television shows, and movies likely to reference it when they wanted to convey the spirit of that time period.
-In 1978 rock band The B-52's included the line, "Twisting round the fire", in their song of 1960s beach party film references, "Rock Lobster".
+In 1978 rock band the B-52's included the line, "Twisting round the fire", in their song of 1960s beach party film references, "Rock Lobster".

-The Twist was one of the inspirations for the Exodus song "The Toxic Waltz", from their 1989 album Fabulous Disaster.
+"The Twist" was one of the inspirations for the Exodus song "The Toxic Waltz", from their 1989 album Fabulous Disaster.

 The band Nirvana's song "Aneurysm", first released in 1991 on the "Smells Like Teen Spirit" single, prominently features a mention of the spirited dance in the first line of each verse, prompting its listeners to, "Come on over, and do the twist."

 In 1993, a film by Ron Mann called Twist was a documentary about the craze.
 Quentin Tarantino's 1994 film Pulp Fiction featured John Travolta and Uma Thurman dancing the Twist to Chuck Berry's "You Never Can Tell" as part of the Jack Rabbit Slim's Twist Contest.
 In Spider-Man 3 (2007), Harry Osborn and Mary Jane Watson dance to "The Twist".
 In a Season One episode of Mad Men ("The Hobo Code"), Peggy Olsson and several other employees of Sterling Cooper dance to Chubby Checker's "The Twist".
 Season One takes place in 1960, when Checker's version first became a hit.

 In 1995 Faber & Faber published The Twist: The Story of the Song and Dance That Changed the World by Jim Dawson, ISBN 978-0-571-19852-8.
-In 2009 Lady Gaga danced the twist with her backup dancers in the official video for the song "Bad Romance".
+In 2009 a version of the Twist was performed by Lady Gaga and her backup dancers in the official video for the song "Bad Romance".
 The Twist was also a pivotal part of the book The Strange Case of Origami Yoda (2010), in which an origami puppet made to resemble Yoda gives out advice.